adinabo/flower-shop/readme.md

 4. Placing an order
 One issue encountered when placing an order was that it didn't return checkout_success everytime an order was placed.
 When opening with Dev Tools, it did work on mobile but not on desktop.
 Also, the grand total was not being returned on the checkout success page.

+### Future Features

+### Credits

+- Jessica Bassey from Newcastle College for support
+- Friends and family for feedback

+Mentor was not used at all for for this project so no guidance was received.

 All images have been taken from: Usplash